-This emaj\snap\group() function generates one file per table and sequence belonging to the supplied tables group.
+This emaj_snap_group() function generates one file per table and sequence belonging to the supplied tables group.
 These files are stored in the directory or folder corresponding to the second parameter.

-The directory/folder name must be supplied as an absolute pathname.
+The directory/folder name must be supplied as an absolute pathname and must have been created previously.
 This directory/folder must have the appropriate permission so that the PostgreSQL cluster can write in it.
+New files with the same name as existing files will overwrite them.

-Created files name has the following pattern: <schema.name>\.snap
+Created files name has the following pattern:

+'''

+<schema.name>.snap

+'''